When you go camping, you don’t have access to the modern comforts that make drinking water accessible.

 If you’re in a rush, Jetboil stoves are probably the way to go.
 They’re known for boiling water incredibly quickly: around 1-2 minutes.

-Some even come with integrated boiling pots, which shields the water during windy conditions.
+Some even come with integrated boiling pots, which shield the water during windy conditions.

 Alcohol stoves are a darling of long-distance hikers thanks to their ultralight weights (seriously… around 5 ounces) and fuel versatility.

 Basically, they can burn any type of alcohol fuel.
 This includes methanol, which is easily found at many gas stations and resupply towns.

 Alcohol stoves have the added bonus of being highly efficient at their job.
 It takes one of these guys around 5-10 minutes to boil water while being highly adept at conserving fuel.

 6. Solid Fuel Stove – 8 Ways to Boil Water When Camping